- Course Number:

 - Special Fee:

 Course DescriptionCovers litigation process with emphasis on civil litigation.
 Includes a study of tort law principles focusing on the trial process (investigation, discovery and motion practice) emphasizing preparation of documents and pleadings.
-Prerequisites: LA 101.
+Prerequisites: PL 101.
+Audit available.

 Students will be provided with opportunities to analyze, compare, and prepare basic pleadings for both state and federal courts.
 We will compare discovery techniques utilized in both state and federal courts.